prateem/Carousel/README.md

 Implemented as a custom view that renders a carousel leveraging ViewPager2, with an extensible Adapter system that allows you to build the carousel you want.

-Comes with two built-in adapters to quick-start, both of which are marked as `open`:
+The example application has two bare-bones adapter implementations that can function as a quick-start, both of which are marked as `open`:

 * `CarouselViewsAdapter` for a simple, generic View adapter.
-* `CarouselImagesAdapter` as an example of a slightly more involved adapter that delegates binding behaviour to the custom object type `CarouselImage` that was created for handling loading of either a resource or a `Uri` image.
+* `CarouselImagesAdapter` as an example of a slightly more involved adapter that delegates binding behaviour to the custom object type `CarouselImage` that was created for handling loading of either a resource or a `Uri` image via [Coil](https://coil-kt.github.io/coil/).

 Built with versatility in mind.
 All the Carousel needs is some implementation of a `CarouselAdapter`.
 Simply instantiate the Carousel in your activity or fragment, create the adapter,